DimK10/DBLPParser/README.md

  <br/>

- In order to run: switch directory th the src folder and run the command:<br/>
+ In order to run: switch directory to the src folder and run the command:<br/>
  ```
  python dblp_parser.py
  ```